-Richmond Justice Initiative (RJI) is a non-profit, Christian faith-based organization that works locally and nationally to eradicate human trafficking through education, equipping communities with not only awareness, but ways to take action and affect change.
-We are committed to protecting at-risk youth by educating them about human trafficking through our nationally award-winning Prevention Project® program.
-We further engage the communities we serve through speaking engagements, in-depth trainings, and prayer.
+Richmond Justice Initiative (RJI) is a non-profit, Christian faith-based organization that works locally and nationally to eradicate human trafficking.
+We are committed to protecting at-risk youth by educating them about human trafficking through our nationally award-winning Prevention Project™ program.
+We further engage the communities we serve through speaking engagements, in-depth trainings and prayer.
 RJI is wholly supported through the voluntary generosity of individuals, churches, foundations, and businesses.

 Richmond Justice Initiative (RJI) was founded in 2009 by Sara Pomeroy as one of the first anti-human trafficking organizations in Virginia.
 RJI began as a grassroots group of all volunteers whose focus was advocacy, church and community mobilization, and education.
 For the first few years, RJI was the driving force of the Virginia Coalition Against Human Trafficking (VACAHT), advocating the passing of vital state legislation that has strengthened the ability of our Commonwealth to effectively prosecute those who enslave and treat others like commodities, as well as to secure rescue and safety for the oppressed.